T

 $15–$30

-Fresh raw fish cured in lime juice, spiced with chili peppers, and seasoned with cilantro and onion.
-It's Peru's national dish for a reason – the bright, acidic flavors are incredibly refreshing.
+Fresh raw fish cured in lime juice, spiced with ají peppers, and mixed with red onion and cilantro.
+It's Peru's national dish, a vibrant explosion of citrus and spice that showcases the freshness of Pacific seafood.

 Lomo Saltado